-(iii) What are your thoughts and feelings about Elizabeth Bennet and the way she speaks and behaves in the novel?
-In your answer you should refer to events in the novel and its social, cultural and historical context.
+(iii) How is the theme of money and wealth important to the novel as a whole?
+Remember to support your answer with reference to the novel and to comment on its social, cultural and historical context.
 [20 + 4]

 They walked towards the Lucases, because Kitty wished to call upon Maria; and as Elizabeth saw no occasion for making it a general concern, when Kitty left them, she went boldly on with him alone.
 Now was the moment for her resolution to be executed, and, while her courage was high, she immediately said,